Please choose from the following for more details:

 Who are the Courses for?

-The Master’s degree in Applied Criminology and Police Management Senior Section is primarily intended for officers of UK Chief Inspector (or civilian equivalent) rank or above, in a police or regulatory agency in both the UK and overseas.
+The Master’s degree in Applied Criminology and Police Management Senior Section is primarily intended for officers of UK Inspector (or civilian equivalent) rank or above, in a police or regulatory agency in both the UK and overseas.
 We also have places available for personnel working in organisations other than police forces, but whose work involves crime and policing related issues.
 250 senior police officers have attended the programme during the last five years.
 Most of these work in UK police forces, including the military and transport police services.
-Students have also come from other countries including Australia, Canada, France, Hong Kong, Nigeria, Trinidad & Tobago and the United States.
+Students have also come from other countries including Australia, Canada, France, Hong Kong, The Netherlands, New Zealand, Nigeria, Trinidad & Tobago and the United States.

 What Are the Aims of the Applied Criminology and Police Management Course?